 The Last Supper of the Lord

-11 June 2020 – Feast of Corpus Christi[1]
+11 June 2020

 “Dearest Brothers and Sisters,

-I bless you on this great day for the Church of God spread in the Universe.
-On Earth, you especially remember the institution of the Eucharist in the Last Supper.
+I bless you on this great day for the Church of God, spread in the Universe.
+On Earth, you particularly remember the institution of the Eucharist at the Last Supper.
 The Body and Blood of Christ are venerated in the form of the Host.

-Every time you celebrate the Eucharist, you continue what we, the Apostles, began, and you renew the immense miracle of the transformation of bread and wine into the Body and Blood of Christ.
-They are the only, true nourishment given to the people of the Earth.
+That tragic and extraordinary night, Jesus left us His Body and His Blood, which you now venerate in the Eucharist.
+It is also venerated in Heaven by the Angels and the Saints.
+Every time you celebrate the Eucharist, you continue what we, the Apostles, began, and you renew the immense miracle of the transformation of the bread and wine into the Body and Blood of Christ.
+They are the only true nourishment given to the people of the Earth.
 You have not completely understood what it means.
-You do not know how much the children of God are suffering on the planets where Lucifer acts and where there is no Eucharist.
-By God’s grace, however, the Seven great Archangels, the priests of the Central Nucleus and the new priests fill this great void.
+You do not know how much the children of God are suffering on the planets where Lucifer works and where there is no Eucharist.
+By God’s grace, however, the Seven Great Archangels, the priests of the Central Nucleus and the new priests fill this great emptiness.

-Do you understand the meaning of receiving Christ in you with the Trinitarian power and the primary energy of the Universe, which He carries within Himself?
+Do you understand what it means to receive Christ in you along with the Trinitarian power and the primary energy of the Universe that He carries within Himself?
 Since the people approach the Eucharist coldly, absently and hastily, they cannot access this power.
 It is as if there was a veil, like the one in the temple of Jerusalem, which prevented the people from seeing the Holy of Holies.
-All this is partly caused by the priests, who do not celebrate the Holy Mass as they should because they do not offer themselves to God, and partly by the people who behave in the same way.
+On the one hand, this is partly caused by the priests, who do not celebrate the Holy Mass as they should, because they do not offer themselves to God; on the other hand, by the people who behave in the same way as the priests.

 I bless you in the name of the Father, and of the Son, and of the Holy Spirit.”